SadaqueKhanProjects/JustEatAndroidAssessment/docs/dev_notes.md

 ## 📌 Current Focus

-Actively working under `feature/05-final-submission-polish`.
+- Actively working under the branch: `feature/05-final-submission-polish`
-Architecture is stable; final polish includes:
+- Architecture is stable; current efforts are focused on final polish:
-– Postcode validation
+  - Postcode validation improvements
-– UI consistency checks
+  - UI consistency checks across devices and themes
-– README and documentation refinement
+  - README and documentation refinement

 ---

 ## 🧠 Core Design Decisions

-### — Name
+### — 🧼 Name

-Sanitization applied to strip trailing characters (e.g., hyphens, brackets).
+- Sanitization applied to strip trailing characters (e.g., hyphens, brackets).
-Removed non-restaurant content like embedded addresses or social handles.
+- Removed non-restaurant content like embedded addresses or social handles.
-Avoided a complex blacklist engine due to absence of full dataset.
+- Avoided implementing a complex blacklist engine due to the absence of a full dataset.

+---

-### — Cuisines
+### — 🍽️ Cuisines

-Used a **whitelist-based filtering** for logical cuisine terms (e.g., "Pizza", "Mexican", "Halal").
+- Applied **whitelist-based filtering** for logical cuisine terms (e.g., "Pizza", "Mexican", "Halal").
-Excluded unknown or ambiguous cuisine labels to prevent UI clutter.
+- Excluded unknown or ambiguous cuisine labels to reduce UI clutter.
-Attempted broader endpoint queries for cuisine metadata, which returned `403 Forbidden` — likely due to Just Eat API access restrictions.
+- Attempted broader endpoint queries for cuisine metadata — returned `403 Forbidden` (likely due to API access restrictions).

+---

-### — Rating (as a Number)
+### — ⭐ Rating (as a Number)

-Ratings only shown when `starRating` is present.
+- Displayed ratings **only** when `starRating` is present.
-Omitted cuisine sections when rating was null to avoid suggesting 0 stars.
+- Omitted cuisine sections when rating was null to avoid suggesting 0 stars.
-Avoided placeholder/default values to prevent misleading the user.
+- Avoided placeholder or default values to prevent misleading the user.

+---

-### — Address
+### — 🏡 Address

-Cleaned and normalized using domain-specific formatting logic.
+- Cleaned and normalized using domain-specific formatting logic.
-No faulty addresses found; response fields were consistent (`firstLine`, `city`, `postalCode`).
+- No faulty addresses found — fields like `firstLine`, `city`, and `postalCode` were consistent.
-Handled duplicate commas and improper casing where necessary.
+- Handled duplicate commas and improper casing where necessary.

 ---